 Ruth Edwards is the serving Member of Parliament for Rushcliffe since December 2019.
 Elected on the promise of delivering key improvements across Rushcliffe, she is committed to representing the voice of her constituents both locally and in Parliament.

-Making a strong case for Rushcliffe in Parliament, Ruth has already joined several parliamentary groups in line with her national and local priorities.
+Making a strong case for Rushcliffe in Parliament, Ruth regularly uses her position as an MP and in several parliamentary groups to raise issues in line with her national and local priorities.

 Having joined the cross-party group for Rural Services, Ruth is committed to advancing the interests of Rushcliffe’s rural businesses and high streets, boosting productivity and connecting communities with better broadband and transport infrastructure.